 Senate Bill No. 519

-A BILL to amend chapter eleven of the code of West Virginia, one
+A BILL to amend and reenact §22-18-22 of the Code of West Virginia,

 Be it enacted by the Legislature of West Virginia: